dkelly255/fitness-app/README.md

 ![Title](readme/kanban2.png)

-Each of the User Stories in Epic #2 are detailed below, together with their individual specific acceptance criteria and descriptions, from the perspcetives of a community/forum member:
+Each of the User Stories in Epic #2 are detailed below, together with their individual specific acceptance criteria and descriptions, from the perspectives of a community/forum member:

 ### **Epic 2 - Fitness App Community - User Story Mapping:**